Sure Dividend

 The trust employs a highly scalable business model that has enabled it to grow into a massive landlord of more than 15,000 properties.

 It owns retail properties that are not part of a wider retail development (such as a mall) but instead are standalone properties.
-This means the properties are viable for many tenants, including government services, healthcare services, and entertainment.
+This means the properties are viable for many tenants, including government, healthcare, and entertainment services.

 Source: Investor Presentation